paulzchen/paulzchen.github.io/README.md

 In my thesis research, I develop experimental and theoretical methods to investigate how nanocrystals grow, including at the atomic level, and use that insight to design new nanomaterials for health applications.

-My long-term interests are to understand how matter forms materials and to design materials that address key health, energy and environmental issues.
+My long-term interests are to understand how matter forms materials, interpret how these phenomena mediate material properties, and design materials that address key health, energy and environmental issues.
 Towards these goals, I develop new methodological approaches for investigation and application.
 Overall, I hope my work helps to improve both science and society.

 ## Publications
 1. **Chen, P.Z.**, Clasky, A.J., Gu, F.X.* [Thermodynamic framework elucidating supersaturation throughout nanocrystal growth.](https://arxiv.org/abs/2105.00050) _under review_, preprinted in arXiv.